muqingyu666/ML_for_cirrus/README.md

 ---

-Thank you for your interest in the CloudSat Data Processing and Regression Analysis Project!
-Let's work together to advance cloud data analysis! 🌟
+Thank you for your interest in our cirrus-meteorology analysis project!
+Together, we can better understand the complex relationships between cirrus clouds and atmospheric conditions! 🌟